Castlevania: Judgment

 It seems like neither general audiences nor fans alike were interested in what Castlevania: Judgment was selling as the game is tracked as one of the worst performing titles in the whole series, moving only 160,000 units across its whole life.
 Those are okay numbers for a portable title (although even those numbers would give Konami pause on a hand-held release), but this was a Wii game, a console with a huge install base.
 It's hard, from that perspective, to view Judgment as anything other than a failure.

-In the end, then, Castlevania: Judgment was neither the grand celebration of the series is was potentially setup to be, nor a audience spanning new take on the series.
+In the end, then, Castlevania: Judgment was neither the grand celebration of the series it was potentially set up to be, nor an audience spanning new take on the series.
 It seems to have alienated more people than it brought in, only giving Konami more fuel for their decision to eventually put the whole series on ice.

 Resources